How Car Insurance Covers Medical Expenses After an Accident

 Photos & witness info Supports your claim

-Step 4 — Submit Bills to Your Auto Insurer First Send itemized bills directly to your claims adjuster, including your claim number on every document.
-Your insurer is required to acknowledge claims promptly — within 15 days in many states.
+Step 5 — Submit Bills to Your Auto Insurer First Send itemized bills directly to your claims adjuster, including your claim number on every document.

-Step 6 — Await Maximum Medical Improvement (MMI) Don't rush to settle.
-Wait until your doctor confirms your treatment is complete before finalizing any settlement with the at-fault driver's insurer, as settling too early can leave future medical costs uncovered.
+Step 7 — Wait for Maximum Medical Improvement (MMI) Don't rush to settle.
+Wait until your doctor confirms your treatment is complete before finalizing any settlement with the at-fault driver's insurer — settling too early can leave future medical costs uncovered.
+Our claim settlement guide explains how to negotiate for a fair payout.

 Pros